AlexBerson/ColumbusPemitInfo/README.md

 ![Docker Image CI](https://github.com/alexberson/columbus-parking-pass/actions/workflows/docker-publish.yml/badge.svg)

 THIS IS AI GENERATED ALMOST COMPLETELY.
 Do NOT trust it to work correctly unless you're reviewing everything.
+It is NOT secured is any way, shape, or form.
+In my environment it's secured with a reverse proxy, but the app itself has nothing.

 A simple web application designed to automate the management of active vehicle license plates on the Columbus, OH parking permit website (`columbus.permitinfo.net`).
 It uses Playwright to perform browser automation, scraping your permit data and allowing you to switch the active plate with a single click, saving you the hassle of navigating the website manually.